OpenCSGs/csghub/docs/migrate_to_gin_version_portal_en.md

-# Migrate to Gin
+# Migrating to Gin

-Let's assume that you already have a Rails version Portal deployed before.
+To start, let's assume you have a Rails version of the CSGHub Portal already deployed.

-## Pull the latest repo with Gin version as default
+## Pull the Latest Code for the Gin Version

 ```bash
 git fetch origin